 Q: May I feed my WIC foods or my child’s WIC foods to other members in my household?

-A: The WIC foods are meant only for the person whose name is on the checks.
-If those in your home receiving WIC checks do not eat a certain WIC-provided food, do not get it at the store or ask the clinic staff to remove it from your checks.
-If you have gotten WIC foods that are unneeded, bring them to your WIC clinic.
+A: WIC foods are meant only for individuals participating on the Program.
+If those in your home receiving WIC checks or benefits do not eat a certain WIC-provided food, ask your clinic staff if there is an allowed substitution or have them remove it from your checks or benefits.

 Q: Will my benefits roll over to the next month if they are not used?